Volkswagen emissions scandal: Germany

 In September 2015 former Volkswagen chief executive Martin Winterkorn resigned over the scandal, saying he had no knowledge of the manipulation of emissions results.
 One week later German prosecutors launched an investigation against him.
 On 1 October a German prosecutor clarified, it was looking into allegations of fraud from unidentified individuals, but that Winterkorn was not under formal investigation.
 On 8 October 2015 police raided Volkswagen headquarters.
 As of 16 October 2015, twenty investigators worked on the case, targeting "more than two, but a lot fewer than 10" Volkswagen staff.
 As of November 2015 the Kraftfahrt-Bundesamt KBA tested 50 cars from different manufacturers, both in laboratory and on-road with PEMS.
 In May 2016, German transport minister Alexander Dobrindt said that Volkswagen, Audi, Mercedes-Benz, Opel and Porsche would all adjust settings that increased emission levels such as nitrogen dioxide in some diesel cars.
 On 16 March 2017, German authorities raided the headquarters of Audi in Bavaria and Volkswagen in Wolfsburg.

 On 15 April 2019 Winterkorn and four other executives were charged by prosecutors in Braunschweig, Germany.
+The four were sentenced in May 2025, to over 4 years prison, over 2 years prison, and over 1 year probation.
+Winterkorn's case is suspended for health reasons.

 In August 2019, a district court ruled that updated software didn't properly address the emissions, citing a tested Tiguan turbodiesel engine that only reduced emissions in the ambient temperature range of 50-90 °F.

 Audi's then CEO Rupert Stadler was taken into German custody in June 2018 until being released in October 2018, when he was also removed from being CEO.
 In July 2019, Stadler was charged with fraud in Munich due to the scandal.